 There are four generally agreed upon types of positive language feedback: acceptance, acknowledgment, rephrasing and repetition.
 Here, the goal is to encourage the student to continue speaking, writing or otherwise using the target language or to indicate that the student’s utterance is correct or being understood.

-- Acceptance demonstrates to the learner that you have heard, seen or read the reply, utterance or other form of language output and that it was appropriate to answer the question, prompt or assignment given.
-Acceptance is indicated by using words such as “yes,” “good,” “okay,” or similarly appropriate word or phrases in the target language.
+Demonstrate to the learner that you have heard, seen or read the reply, utterance or other form of language output and that it was appropriate to answer the question, prompt or assignment given.
+Acceptance is indicated by using words such as “yes,” “good,” “okay,” or similarly appropriate words or phrases in the target language.
 On a written assignment, you might put a check mark or a smiley face.

-- Rephrasing is when you respond to learner output by restructuring the utterance to make it sound more natural, to introduce a new grammatical structure, to provide new lexical items or to add additional information that the learner either didn’t know or failed to provide.
+Respond to the learner’s output by restructuring the utterance to make it sound more natural, to introduce a new grammatical structure.
+You can also provide new lexical items or to add additional information that the learner either didn’t know or failed to provide.
 It is considered positive feedback because the original answer is still accepted as essentially correct.

-- Repetition is simply when you repeat the learner’s correct language output so that everyone can hear the correct answer a second time, thus providing additional input for the language learner.
+Repeat the learner’s correct language output so that everyone can hear the correct answer a second time.
 Students may be asked to repeat the output themselves at this point for additional reinforcement.